jennapederson/automating-cicd-on-aws-with-github-actions/content/04_create_ecs_infra_with_cdk/_index.md

 # Create ECS Infrastructure

 Next, we'll create the Amazon ECS Infrastructure we'll deploy our Flask app to using the Cloud Development Kit (CDK).
+Go back to your Cloud9 development environment, where we'll complete the steps on this page.

 ## 1. Update the aws-cdk command line package